CFGEIER/YDI_imaging/docs/AFNI Quality Control (QC)/afniQC.rst

    open_afni index.html

 Where 'index.html' is the main QC page that is created.
 However, this method only utilizes some of the features of the pythonic QC option.
 A preferred option is to create a local server using Python to view the QC output.
+The following steps will show you how to set up your computer to do so.

 CHECKING YOUR PYTHON VERSION